 |

 Question 6: What does it cost to dedicate a cell phone to be docked 24/7 as your new home phone?
 Answer 6: It depends upon your cell phone carrier.
-With Verizon, it costs $10/month (plus taxes and fees) for the extra line, and they allow you to have up to 5 lines on their family plan.
+With Verizon, it costs $10/month (plus taxes and fees) for the extra line, and they allow you to have up to 7 lines on their family plan.
 You can often get a free phone when you buy a new cell phone.
 For purposes of a 24/7 cell phone docking, just pick out a phone that is reliable and gets great reception.
 It certainly doesn't need a camera or other features that won't be used.
-I like to use CNET and Mobiledia website to compare phones.
+I like to use the CNET website to compare phones.
 If you find a phone you like that is no longer available retail, consider buying the older model cell phone on eBay and then get it activated by your cell carrier.
-Caution: buy only new (unused) phones guaranteed to have a clear ESN.
+Caution: buy only new (unused) phones guaranteed to have a clear ESN and that are designed to work on your network.
+Or simply use an old phone that's sitting in a drawer.
+(I know you have at least one).
+It won't matter if the screen is cracked.
+It just has to be able to receive calls.
 Question 7: Will Bluetooth interfere with my cordless phones or wireless internet service?
 Answer 7: It might.
 Bluetooth is a wireless short-range communications technology intended to replace the cables connecting portable and/or fixed devices while maintaining high levels of security.
 It operates at 2.4 GHz to 2.485 GHz.
 Bluetooth was designed to reduce interference between wireless technologies sharing the 2.4 GHz spectrum.
 This is done by detecting other devices in the spectrum and avoiding the frequencies they are using.
 That said, you could still get interference with cordless phones and wi-fi running on the 2.4 GHz band.
 To avoid this problem entirely, either connect directly to the converter with a cable (rather than Bluetooth) or make sure your cordless phones and wireless internet devices run on 900Mhz, pure 5.8Ghz or DECT.
 Question 8: Are you living under a rock?
 Why not use a DSL/Cable Broadband phone service instead?
 Answer 8: That might work well for many folks, and it is certainly an option.
 In our area, cellular service is far more reliable than cable service, and it is a lot easier to reach customer service at Verizon Wireless than at our cable company.

-Question 10: Why should I not consider eliminating my landline?
+Question 10: What are good reasons for not eliminating my landline?
 Answer 10: Reasons to keep your landline include: 1.
 You have an alarm system tied into your phone, 2. your cell phone service is not reliable (and you certainly want reliable service if you ever need to call 911), 3. you don't own your home, 4. you don't pay much for your landline service (although even $40/month x 12 months = $580/year), 5. you have DSL internet service, 6. you have a bundled plan that's too costly to unbundle, 7. you need to use your phone for fax transmission, or 8. you love your landline company.
 (Very funny, I know!)

 |